nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User inputs invalid fields
     * 1a1.
-CONNECTIONS display an error message
+CONNECTIONS displays an error message

       Use case ends.